ZauteKm/MusicPlayer/README.md

-# Music Player - v2
+# Music Player - v2.2

 - An Telegram Bot to Play Radio/Music in Channel or Group Voice Chats.
+- A Telegram Bot to Play Audio in Voice Chats With Youtube and Deezer support.
+- Supports Live streaming from YouTube.

 ## How to deploy